 Ipswich Central is delighted to provide the town centre with a real Christmas tree on the Cornhill Square

-“We are delighted to work with Elveden Estate to bring a real Christmas tree to the Cornhill, with thanks Ipswich Borough Council for all their support.
-The tree is one of the biggest in Suffolk and is a real draw for shoppers who want to feel the spirit of Christmas in Ipswich when christmas shopping.”
+“We are delighted to work with Elveden Estate to bring a real Christmas tree to the Cornhill, with thanks to Ipswich Borough Council for all their support.
+The tree is one of the biggest in Suffolk and is a real draw for shoppers who want to feel the spirit of Christmas in Ipswich when Christmas shopping.”

-The tree is ethically sourced by local organisation Elveden Estate, who protect and sustainably manage forest areas across East Anglia and the UK.
+The tree is ethically sourced by local organisation Elveden Estate, who protect and sustainably manage forest areas across Suffolk, East Anglia and the UK.
 When the tree leaves Ipswich, it is recycled into biodegradable mulch which is used to replenish the forests, landscapes and parks managed by the Elveden Estate.

 The Christmas tree is part-funded by Ipswich Borough Council and New Anglia Local Enterprise Partnership (LEP) as part on the ongoing Cornhill Events & Enlivenment Project.

 The eyes and ears of the town centre.
 From recovering stolen goods, deterring crime and liaising with Police, to welcoming visitors, supporting businesses and working with events; the Street Ranger…